How to Become a Police, Fire, or Ambulance Dispatcher

 Many states require dispatchers to be certified.

-Most police, fire, and ambulance dispatchers have a high school diploma or GED.
-Additional requirements vary.
-Many states require dispatchers to become certified.
+Most police, fire, and ambulance dispatchers have a high school diploma.
+Many states require dispatchers to have training and certification.

-Most dispatcher jobs require an applicant to complete an interview as well as to pass a written exam and a typing test.
-In addition, applicants may need to pass a background check, lie detector and drug tests, as well as tests for hearing and vision.
+In addition, candidates must pass a written exam and a typing test.
+In some instances, applicants may need to pass a background check, lie detector and drug tests, and tests for hearing and vision.

-Most states require a dispatcher to be a U.S. citizen, and some jobs require a driver’s license.
-Both computer skills and customer service skills can be helpful, as is the ability to speak a second language.
+Most states require dispatchers to be U.S. citizens, and some jobs require a driver’s license.
+Experience using computers and in customer service can be helpful.
+The ability to speak Spanish is also desirable in this occupation.

-Several states require 40 hours or more of initial training.
-Some require continuing education every 2 to 3 years.
-Other states do not mandate any specific training, leaving individual agencies to conduct their own courses.
+Some states require 40 or more hours of initial training, and some require continuing education every 2 to 3 years.
+Other states do not mandate any specific training, leaving individual localities and agencies to structure their own requirements and conduct their own courses.

 Some agencies have their own programs for certifying dispatchers; others use training from a professional association.
-The Association of Public-Safety Communications Officials (APCO), the National Emergency Number Association (NENA), and the National Academies of Emergency Dispatch (NAED) have established a number of recommended standards and best practices that agencies may use as a guideline for their own training programs.
+The Association of Public-Safety Communications Officials (APCO International), the National Emergency Number Association (NENA), and the International Academies of Emergency Dispatch (IAED) have established a number of recommended standards and best practices that agencies often use as a guideline for their own training programs.

-Training is usually conducted in both a classroom setting and on the job, and is often followed by a probationary period of about 1 year.
-However, this may vary by agency as there is no national standard of how training is conducted or the length of probation.
+Training is usually conducted in a classroom and on the job, and is often followed by a probationary period of about 1 year.
+However, the period may vary by agency, as there is no national standard governing training or probation.